 - Chrome on Android 7.0 - 9.0

-For live device previewing, we recommend downloading the Figma Mirror app.
-The Figma Mirror app is available on both iOS and Android devices.
-Learn more about the Figma Mirror app.
+Tip!
+For live device previewing, we recommend downloading the Figma mobile app.
+The Figma mobile app is available on both iOS and Android devices.
+Learn more about the Figma mobile app.